csl-622/KML/README.md

 Geneartes KML for github from scraped data in json format.

 ### Github-Spider
-Scrapes data from Github and stores as json files.
+This multithreaded web-spider follows the rules of /robots.txt file and is useful for fetching small sized GitHub repositories.
+It outputs the results in JSON format.

 ### Github-Spider-Proxy-Rotated
 Github-Spider-Proxy-Rotated is an advanced version of the previous spider; it contains pipelines, middlewares, and throttling parameters, which is in the middleware and settings file.
 This spider is for advanced scraping.
 It has a bottleneck mechanism for limiting the number of HTTP requests per second, and also a technique for HTTP headers rotation.
+It outputs the results in JSON format.

 ### User-Agent-Spider
 Scrapes many user agent HTTP headers for Opera | Chrome | FireFox Browsers to avoid blocking of the Spider by Github.